 The Scary Reason Trader Joe's Matcha Green Tea Ice Cream Has Been Recalled

-On Saturday, June 10, Trader Joe's issued a recall on its Matcha Green Tea Ice Cream due to the "potential presence of small metal pieces in the product."
-The company apologized for any inconvenience this may cause for fans of the green tea flavored ice cream, but assured its customers it was necessary to take safety precautions.
+On June 10, Trader Joe's issued a recall on its Matcha Green Tea Ice Cream due to the "potential presence of small metal pieces in the product."
+The company apologized for any inconvenience this may cause for fans of the green-tea-flavored ice cream but assured its customers it was necessary to take safety precautions.
 "All potentially affected product has been removed from store shelves and destroyed," Trader Joe's revealed.